microguy/goldcoin-pool/README.md

-### Welcome to the cryptopool.builders github!
+### Welcome to Goldcoin Pool repo!

-### This fork of YiiMP is designed to work with our Ultimate Crypto-Server Installer program.
+This repo (will) contain the current working files for goldcoinpool.com.
+A community-based mining pool located at this address: https://goldcoinpool.com

-Trying to install this on a server not built by our installer will cause headaches, frustrations, and screaming loudly at your monitor.
+There have been many changes to the upstream repo that have not been added here yet.
+I will push those changes as time permits.
+Currently, we are still developing the website.

-#### Please go to https://github.com/cryptopool-builders/Multi-Pool-Installer for our installer.
+You can stay in the loop in the #mining-and-pools channel of our Discord: https://discord.me/goldcoin

-## Changes to this fork include but not limited to:
+##Changes to this fork include but are not limited to:

 ```
 - File structure -